 The only way I can think of getting this information today, is to click "expand commits" and memorize the sha1 of the last commit, and then to click the link to the source branch in "commit flow" and visualize in the log where the commit I memorized is located.

 - If the PR is up to date, the "update commits" button is disabled

 - If the PR is not, the "update commits" is enabled with the text "This PR can be updated with x new commits from the source branch", with an option to view the details of these commits.

 Updated by Daniel D over 3 years ago

 We've decided to add this feature but in simpler mode.
 From 4.19.X release on PR page, we'll show info about source/target commits being different than the last state.
 In this case, users will now that PR is outdated.

 - We're unable to show a text of type:

 This PR can be updated with x new commits from the source branchbecause this case is just one of many, one can re-order commits, or squash them, or remove single commits from the whole PR.
 Calculation of changes, in this case, is complex, and this change of commits would only be available after actual pull&merge.
 The information is shown nicely in the automated comment at the bottom, so users won't need to remember commits to see if something has changed.
 The changes summary is generated automatically via general comment.

-Updated by Olivier Renaud about 1 year ago
+Updated by Olivier Renaud over 3 years ago

 Thanks.
 I understand, the information "up to date or outdated" is the most important aspect we care about.